dmbarbour/wikilon/docs/ApplicationModel.md

 Modeling orders in a codebase or database is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
 The main difference is the proposed method for mutual exclusion: instead of *removing* a tuple, we might stake a 'claim' on an order.
 Use of claims is more expressive for long-running tasks with publish-subscribe views, scheduling or expiration of claims, and concurrent interactions (interrupts, collaborative claims, etc.).

 Large orders amortize the search, claim, and update overheads over multiple operations.
 In practice, orders will include lists, conditional decisions, loops.
-Sophisticated orders might be modeled as a monadic task or a [process networks](KPN_Effects.md).
+Sophisticated orders might be modeled as monadic tasks or a [process networks](KPN_Effects.md).
 Conveniently, Awelon's rewrite-based evaluation enables arbitrary incomplete tasks to be stored to the codebase, which allows checkpointing, scheduling, or collaborative work with other agents.

 ## Tables and Databases

 Modeling tables or databases within the dictionary is straightforward.
 For example, a command pattern might represent an append-only log for a table, or collection thereof.
 The challenge is everything else - indexing, queries and query optimization, incremental computing.
 Fortunately, indexes can generally be modeled as compositional views.
 This allows indexing to be incremental using the same techniques described earlier.

 The main challenge, I suspect, is that we'll frequently update fields that are not relevant for computing a given view, or some fields will update more frequently than others.
 I imagine this will require careful attention to support fine-grained memoizations, separating columns of the database, arranging for stable intermediate views, etc..

+*Aside:* I suspect 'spreadsheets' in Awelon would best be modeled as first-class tables, such that we can usefully summarize them into reports and other structures.
+In context of a spreadsheet, a 'column' could be original data, or computed using relational algebra and so on.

 ## Managed Dictionaries

 We may need to perform garbage collection at the dictionary level, eliminating words and collapsing command histories that are no longer relevant.
 This could be performed by a software agent, e.g. assume three attributes:

-* *opaque* - definition's structure is irrelevant and may be rewritten
+* *opaque* - definition structure is irrelevant and may be rewritten
 * *frozen* - behavior of this word should never change in the future
 * *hidden* - assume no external references directly access this word